coussej/svelte-app-router/README.md

 <a href="#/notfound">Does not exist</a>

 <!-- The Router component.
 Content between Router start and end tag will be
-     shown incase of navigation to a non-existing route.-->
+     shown in case of navigation to a non-existing route.-->
 <Router routes="{{ routes }}">
   <div class="error">
     Houston, we have a problem!
 This page was not found.